 and the potential $u(x,t)$ becomes trivial.

 The more interesting case $\xi \leq \eta_2^2$ will be studied below.
-It will be clear that we will observe the presence of critical value $\xi_{\rm crit}$ at which a phase transition will occur when passing from $\xi> \xi_{\rm crit}$ (the ``super-critical" case) to $\xi\leq \xi_{\rm crit}$ (the ``sub-critical" case).
+It will become clear that we will observe the presence of a critical value $\xi_{\rm crit}$ at which a phase transition occurs when passing from $\xi> \xi_{\rm crit}$ (the ``super-critical" case) to $\xi\leq \xi_{\rm crit}$ (the ``sub-critical" case).
 In the first case the asymptotic description gives an asymptotic solution that is a modulated travelling wave (the wave parameters are changing slowly in time), while in the sub-critical case, the asymptotic solution is a travelling wave.